 Definition of graphical representation of report

 Information in a report is presented in various ways.
-How to present and what to present, it depends on the size and nature of the report.
+How to present and what to present, depends on the size and nature of the report.
 It is also dependent on the type of audience and the preference of the reporter.

-There is a various classification of the report.
+There is a various classifications of the report.
 And there are some reports which do not involve any analysis.
 Such reports are made attractive and meaningful to the audience in terms of using design, tables, graphs, and pictures.

 To remove such limitations, a graphical presentation of data is the best alternative.

 - An Effective Structure of a Market Report

 - Definition and Uses of Formal Reports